CMS-TYPO3-Wordpress/gtd/Documentation/Administrator/Index.rst

 Configuration
 -------------

-* Where and how the extension should be configured?
-TypoScript?
-PHP?
+* The Extension is to be configured with the Constant-Editor and with TypoScript.

-* Are there other prerequisite to full fill beforehand?
+* The prerequisite to full fill beforehand:
-  For example, configure a setting in a special way somewhere.
+  The two pages Login and gtd-plugin has to be configured to be accessable to the users in the gtd-Folder.
+  I used the Extension t3sbootstrap to configure the Login.

 .. _admin-faq: